-The sight axes of the house are taken from the long lines of the fruit orchard that originally stood on the plot.
-The striking concrete disk that runs through the house from front to back and from top to bottom not only structures the floor plan, but also the surrounding terraces and the pond.
-The slope on which the house is located is also a reference to the mounds that protected the farms of the Bommelerwaard in earlier times against flooding.
+The sight axes of the house are drawn from the long lines of the fruit orchard originally on the plot, and the distinctive concrete structure that runs through the house from front to back and from top to bottom not only structures the floor plan, but also defines surrounding terraces as well as the pond.
+The slope on which the house is located further refers to the mounds that protected the farms of the Bommelerwaard against flooding in earlier times.

-The house has been created in a special way.
-It was the explicit desire of the clients to actually realize their dream home themselves; John the house and Peter the garden.
-In order to make this wish possible, Personal Architecture has introduced the clients to the last detail in the technical and constructive challenges of the design, in order to help John on its way to realize his own home as the main contractor.
+P·A has designed this house with extreme care and personal attention, to facilitate the clients' explicit desire to realize their dream home themselves; John the house, and Peter the garden.
+In order to make this wish possible, Personal Architecture involved them in every detail of its realization, both in terms of technique and construction, in order to help John, as the main contractor, to realize his own dream home.

 John & Peter